7shi/dante-la-el/Inferno/MT/compare-en.md

 in the time of the false and lying gods.
 </td></tr>
 <tr><td>Bard-2</td><td align="right">72</td><td>
-In the time of the false and lying gods.
+in the time of the false and lying gods.
 </td></tr>
 <tr><td>DeepL</td><td align="right">72</td><td>
 In the time of the false and lying gods.